CWolfs/MissionControl/README.md

 ## Features

-* Additional Lances
+* Additional Lances - Depending on the situation, and including random chance, extra lances will spawn.
-* Random Spawns
+* Random Spawns - Depending on the contract type, the lance spawns will change every playthrough.
+The spawning uses contract type specific logic to suitably place the lances.

 ### Extra Lances

-Depending on the situation, and including random chance, extra lances will spawn.
+[TODO]

 ### Random Spawns

-Depending on the contract type, the lance spawns will change every playthrough.
-The spawning uses contract type specific logic to suitably place the lances.
+[TODO]

 ## Author